kdm9/axe/README.md

     sudo make install

-To install to a prefix, as you would with `./configure --prefix` with the autotools build system, please use the following cmake command:
+To install to a prefix, as you would with `./configure --prefix` with the autotools build system, please use the following cmake command in place of the one above:

     cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/path/to/your/prefix ..